dezomorfin/weather_bot/README.md

 # About
 This telegram bot working with currency weather api
 This telegram bot show weather parameters when you send city name
-For this goal i used aoigram
+For this goal i used pyTelegramBotAPI

 ### How to run?: